alex-wap/subdomains/README.md

   * DOMAIN.com must be replaced by the domain name
   * PROJECT#.DOMAIN.com must be replaced by the desired subdomain name
   * PORT* must be replaced by the project's port
-  * PROJECT#.sock must match the config of project.ini file
+  * PROJECT#.sock must match the configuration of the project.ini file
 ```
 server {
   server_name DOMAIN.com;